leahfilkin-myob/RefactoringKata/things-we-value/technical/security/managing-secrets.md

 string token = Environent.GetEnvironmentVariable("MY_SECRET")
 ```

-This means that the secret is only exposed to your local environment are read into your application via _environment variables_ at runtime, where the value for `token` can be seen in memory only.
+This means that the secret is only exposed to your local environment and read into your application via _environment variables_ at runtime, where the value for `token` can be seen in memory only.

 > Ideally basic validation would be implemented to check if `token` has a value, depending on your application or what you're trying to do with the value.